jonshiach/graphics-notes/_build/html/_sources/_pages/03_Vectors_and_matrices.md

 ## Matrices

-Another type of mathematic object that is fundamental to computer graphics is the matrix.
+Another type of mathematical object that is fundamental to computer graphics is the matrix.
 A matrix is a rectangular array of numbers.

 ```{math}
 :numbered: false